-Jacob believes there is something special about taking up the task of fighting for the wronged or harmed.
+Jacob M. Morse practices in Milberg’s class action, complex litigation, and personal injury practice groups, working on cases pending around the United States in federal and state courts.
+Mr. Morse believes there is something special about taking up the task of fighting for the wronged or harmed.
 He works to stand up to corporations and special interests, and enjoys finding creative ways to protect the rights of consumers and those harmed or injured by no fault of their own.

-When he is not working on his cases, he continues to give back to legal community by coaching Campbell Law School’s Mock Trial teams and volunteering with the Wake County Bar Association’s (WCBA) Young Lawyers Division and on the North Carolina Mock Trial Program’s Board of Directors.
-He prides himself in having coached one regional and two national championship-winning teams (including the AAJ 2019 national championship in Philadelphia, Pennsylvania).
-In 2023, he will serve as President of WCBA’s YLD.
+Outside of his practice, Mr. Morse continues to give back to the legal community by coaching Campbell Law School’s Mock Trial teams, volunteering with the American Association for Justice’s (AAJ) New Lawyers Division and the Wake County Bar Association’s (WCBA) Young Lawyers Division, and serving on the North Carolina Mock Trial Program’s Board of Directors.
+In January 2023, he began his term serving as President of the WCBA’s Young Lawyers Division.
+He prides himself in having coached one regional and two national championship-winning mock trial teams (including the AAJ 2019 national championship in Philadelphia, Pennsylvania and 2019 National Civil Trial Competition in Santa Monica, California).

-Outside all things law, Jacob loves taking in concerts and shows.
+Outside of his legal interests, Mr. Morse loves taking in concerts and shows.
 An avid beach goer, he loves the sand and sea most in the winter.
-His newfound hobby involves spoiling his retired racing Greyhound, Rosie.
+One of his favorite hobbies involves spoiling his retired Irish racing Greyhound, Rosie.

 - J.D., Campbell University, Norman Adrian Wiggins School of Law, cum laude, 2017